To fully explore my transition from Christian fundamentalism to atheism would require an

 life-changing words of God.
 What can one do alone to change this sickening trend?”

-This — eventually — led to me noticing that all Christian denominations and
+This eventually led me to notice that all Christian denominations and

-individual believers cherry-pick the parts of scripture they want to agree with or follow, and
+individual believers cherry-pick the parts of scripture they want to follow, and

 notice that it would be impossible to fully follow the Bible, since it doesn’t always agree